Darius Shu: Career

+In 2022, Queer Parivaar won Best British Short at Iris Prize 2022, and had its television broadcast on Film4, with the film now streaming on All4.
+The film was selected for over 20 international film festivals, including BFI Flare and Outfest LA.
+The film toured around the UK as part of Iris on the Move.
+Shu also shot the official Pride in London commercial that was also shown on Outernet London on Tottenham Court Road.
+He filmed the official Queer Britain 'The Place To Be Seen' campaign, with the involvement of Heartstopper stars Tobie Donovan, Kizzy Edgell and personalities such as Dr Ranj, L Devine, Bimini Bon Boulash, Robbie Mullett, GK Barry and Yasmin Benoit.
+He directed and shot the music video commercial for Lee Kum Kee Europe with two time BAFTA winner Big Zuu for their latest Leng Char Siu campaign.
+The music video was viewed 43 thousand times on Lee Kum Kee’s YouTube and over 80 thousand views across Big Zuu’s Instagram and TikTok.
+Later that year, Shu reunited with Shiva Raichandani to film their latest TV documentary, Always Asifa, featuring Asifa Lahore, commissioned by Together TV.

+In 2023, Always, Asifa was nominated for Best Short Form Programme at the BAFTA TV Awards 2023.

+In 2024, Shu shot Where We Came From starring Emmy award winner Archie Panjabi.
+The film premiered at Tasveer Film Festival 2024.
+Shu also served as the 2nd unit Director of Photography on Justin Lin's biographical drama film Last Days starring Sky Yang.
+It will premiere at the 2025 Sundance Film Festival.

+Darius's upcoming sci-fi horror comedy short film PLOP is to be released in 2025.

 Music

-Shu co-wrote the original soundtrack, A Peaceful Killing, with singer-songwriter Matthew Barton for Arron Blake and Shu's upcoming film, I AM Norman (2021).
-Chalkpit Records praised the song as, "A torrent of movielike musicality...'A Peaceful Killing" should soundtrack more than just a movie this winter.
-Matthew Barton describe the song as 'a song tensions between the ‘beautiful and the brutal’.
+Shu co-wrote the original soundtrack, A Peaceful Killing, with singer-songwriter Matthew Barton for Arron Blake and Shu's film, I AM Norman (2021).
+Chalkpit Records praised the song as: "A torrent of movielike musicality...A Peaceful Killing should soundtrack more than just a movie this winter".
+Matthew Barton describe the song as "a song tensions between the beautiful and the brutal".
 Shu said he had in mind to capture the feeling of how everyone felt in 2020 and wanted to create a soundtrack that will complement the film's story through its poetic lyrics.
 YMX MusicBlog compared the track to the darkly dramatic vocal delivery of Tori Amos and the blissfully bare atmosphere created in the work of Sufjan Stevens.
-The Other Side Reviews compliment the song lyrics as, "...painting a dark drama with an undertone of hope" and how A Peaceful Killing, "...draws you in with an epic piano line that sends you soaring into the atmospheric soundscape."
+The Other Side Reviews compliment the song lyrics as, "...painting a dark drama with an undertone of hope" and how A Peaceful Killing "...draws you in with an epic piano line that sends you soaring into the atmospheric soundscape."